Consumer Technology Product Benefits vs. Features

 Think different.
 Just Do It.
 A diamond is forever.
 Breakfast of champions.
 Because you’re worth it.
 What happens in Vegas?

-The most memorable slogans in the world all have one thing in common; they hint on how the product will make the consumer’s life better.
+The most memorable slogans in the world all have one thing in common; they hint on how the product will make the consumers’ lives better.
 People connect with these marketing messages on a primal level, activating a specific desire of how they envision themselves or their lives.

-Let’s be clear here: People don’t purchase product features – they purchase benefits.
+Let’s be clear here: People don’t purchase consumer technology product features, they purchase benefits.
 They don’t care that if their Smart TV has 3840 pixels x 2160 lines, 8.3 megapixels, aspect ratio 16:9, they just want the best display clarity.

 Simplify the Message

 In general, the tech industry tends to lead with its products’ features.
 This makes sense because, after all, technology is technical by nature.
 But in order to be successful, tech companies need to flip the switch from communicating features to presenting benefits so that the consumer understands the value of the product in their lives.